chanwkimlab/MarcoPolo/README.md

 ```bash
 pip install marcopolo-pytorch
 ```
-### How to get an updated version of MarcoPolo
-You can simply update MarcoPolo by using the `pip` command:
+If MarcoPolo installed on your machine is outdated, you can get an updated version of MarcoPolo by using the `pip` command:
 ```bash
 pip install marcopolo-pytorch --upgrade
 ```